michal-flaska/.github/profile/README.md

 > Every such repository contains a clear disclaimer: FOR EDUCATIONAL PURPOSES ONLY.
 These projects were created solely for learning.
 Do not report me or this github organization or its repositories, I do not support, promote cheating or abuse in multiplayer environments.
 >
 > I do not condone misuse.
 I accept no responsibility for bans, kicks, or consequences arising from unauthorized use.
->
-> However, keep in mind that this organization is not only for game cheats.

 ## My personal quote
 > A game cheater mindlessly consumes pre-made cheats to gain advantage.
 A game hacker builds cheats, dissecting systems and exploiting weaknesses.
 Cheaters learn nothing.
 Hackers learn everything.